ErpNetDocs/dev/building-apps/auth/samples/basic-acquire-access-token.md

 ```

 Yes, it's that simple.
 Here are some clarifications:
-* The POST request is sent to the identity server's token endpoint directly.
+* The POST request is sent to the @@name Identity token endpoint directly.
 * The body of the request:
   - client_id - your trusted app's application uri.
   - client_secret - the plain secret phrase of the trusted app.